 Moving expenses are reimbursable to a State employee upon initial appointment to a technical, scientific, educational, professional, or administrative position if there is a shortage of qualified candidates locally.
+The employee must receive their first paycheck before the moving expense reimbursement can be processed.
 The University president and respective vice president must certify that this condition exists for moving expense reimbursements to be allowable. (worksheet for moving expenses attached to assist new employee in keeping a record of moving expenses - this form does not need to come back to the Accounting Office)

 The State will reimburse for the cost of moving household goods and personal effects from the employee's residence at the time of appointment to a residence located near the new place of employment.

 This is intended to cover the following:

 - The cost of loading, transporting, and unloading household goods and personal effects, including such items as pianos, refrigerators and deep-freezers.
 Household goods do not include automobiles, other motor vehicles or trailers other than house trailers used as the employee's residence.
 Moving costs associated with farm tractors, farm implements and equipment, live-stock, boats, belongings that are not the property of the employee's immediate family, belongings related to commercial enterprises, and building materials are not reimbursable.
 Also, no reimbursement will be made for household goods and personal effects in excess of 12,000 pounds.

 - The cost of packing or unpacking household goods and personal effects, if such services are provided to the employee by the carrier.